 What benchmarks don’t measure

-Reliability under repetition.
 A benchmark score of 50% means the agent succeeded on 50% of tasks.
 It doesn’t tell you whether the agent succeeds reliably on the tasks it can handle, or if it’s flipping a coin every time.
+Reliability under repetition is invisible.

-Cost per task.
+Cost is similarly hidden.
 An agent that resolves a SWE-bench issue using 200,000 tokens and one that uses 20,000 tokens get the same score.
 In production, the 10x cost difference matters enormously.

-Graceful degradation.
 When an agent can’t complete a task, what does it do?
-Benchmarks measure binary success/failure.
-Production systems need agents that recognize their limits and escalate appropriately.
+Benchmarks measure binary success/failure, but production systems need agents that recognize their limits and escalate appropriately.

-Adversarial robustness.
-Benchmarks present well-formed, cooperative inputs.
-Production agents face ambiguous instructions, conflicting constraints, and occasionally adversarial prompts.
+Benchmarks also present well-formed, cooperative inputs.
+Production agents face ambiguous instructions, conflicting constraints, and occasionally adversarial prompts—adversarial robustness is untested.

-Long-horizon consistency.
 Most benchmark tasks complete in minutes.
 Production agents may run for hours, maintaining context and consistency across dozens of tool interactions.
+Long-horizon consistency remains an open question.

 What enterprise teams should track instead